syntropiq/libpcre-ts/README.md

 - **Dual ESM/CJS support:** This package now ships with both modern ESM and legacy CommonJS builds, fully tree-shakable and optimized for all environments.
 - **Automatic WASM handling:** The WebAssembly and its JS loader are bundled for both module formats.
 No manual copying or import hacks needed.
 - **TypeScript types:** Complete type definitions are generated and published for both ESM and CJS consumers.
-- **Modern build system:** Uses Vite for bundling/optimization and TypeScript for type safety.
+- **Modern build system:** Uses TypeScript for bundling/optimization and type safety.
 All build, setup, and submodule steps are automated via scripts.

 **Usage:**
 - In ESM (Node.js or browser):